xen-project/xen/docs/misc/livepatch.markdown

  * Deal with NMI/MCE checks during patching instead of ignoring them.
  * Further safety checks (blacklist of which functions cannot be patched, check the stack, make sure the payload is built with same compiler as hypervisor).
-   Specifically we want to make sure that xSplice codepaths cannot be patched.
+   Specifically we want to make sure that live patching codepaths cannot be patched.
  * NOP out the code sequence if `new_size` is zero.
  * Deal with other relocation types:  R_X86_64_[8,16,32,32S], R_X86_64_PC[8,16,64]
    in payload file.